showyourwork/showyourwork-action/README.rst

 Concurrency
 -----------

 We recommend limiting the concurrency of **showyourwork-action** runs to one per branch.
-See `here <https://docs.github.com/en/actions/using-jobs/using-concurrency>`_ for details, and check out the example below.
+See `the docs <https://docs.github.com/en/actions/using-jobs/using-concurrency>`_ for details, and check out the example below.

 Example usage